 Guidelines for a safe visit to the Siuslaw National Forest

-• Restrooms that are open are generally cleaned and disinfected at least once daily at the more popular campgrounds and day use sites, and once to three times a week at other sites.
+Please keep in mind that restrooms are generally cleaned and disinfected at least once daily at the more popular campgrounds and day use sites, and once to three times a week at other sites.

-• Be prepared for limited or no services, including no trash collection at recreation sites.
 Be prepared to provide your own soap, sanitizer, or disinfectant.

-• If no trash receptacle is provided, please protect your public lands by packing out your waste and trash.
+If no trash receptacle is provided, please protect your public lands by packing out your waste and trash.

 For more information on COVID-19 in Oregon, please visit: https://govstatus.egov.com/OR-OHA-COVID-19

-Due to the recent influx of recreationists on the Siuslaw National Forest, Forest Service-operated campgrounds went to 100% online reservations as of August 3rd.
-This change allows us to continue providing camping opportunities to the public while still mitigating COVID concerns.
+Forest Service-operated campsites on the Siuslaw National Forest are currently available by online reservation only.
+This policy allows us to continue providing camping opportunities to the public while still mitigating COVID concerns.

 Visitors can make reservations online through this website (preferred), or via phone by calling the recreation.gov phone line at 877-444-6777.
 If you call this number, please be prepared for longer-than-usual wait times.
 Please note that the Siuslaw National Forest does not have any control over the recreation.gov phone line, so we ask you to please prepare by making reservations well in advance.

-855 HWY 101 REEDSPORT OR 97467
+Oregon Dunes Visitor Center 855 HWY 101 Reedsport OR 97467